 “The Invention of Christopher Columbus, American Hero,” by Edward Burmila

 The rising calls to dismantle, remove, or destroy statues of Christopher Columbus have created widespread anxiety.
 Yet, Columbus as a defining feature of American history books was manufactured when the young country needed to “develop a national history with no discernible connection to Britain.”
-The result has been the creation of a secular saint who never landed in what is now the United States but remains one of the most most tangible instances of a fabricated heritage becoming defended as historical fact.
+As a result, there has been the creation of a secular saint who never landed in what is now the United States but remains one of the most most tangible instances of a fabricated heritage becoming defended as historical fact.

 “How to Build A Monument” by Roxanne Gay